Fayose sacks all his commissioners - Daily Trust - Nigeria Today

 Daily Trust

-It was the first cabinet overhaul by the administration since it came into power on Oct 16, 2014.
-The News Agency of Nigeria, (NAN) reports that the development which was with immediate effect, was made known in a statement issued by the Special …
+Governor Ayodele Fayose yesterday sacked all his commissioners, two years after he appointed majority of them.
+It was the first cabinet overhaul by the administration since it came to power on October 16, 2014.
+The News Agency of Nigeria (NAN) reports …

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.